ALanMAttano/Blender_4_Rhino/README.md

 Version 0.7
 ```

+## The Rhino Blender Bridge

 ### FULL DESCRITION

-**"A Blender 4 Rhino" is a mesh Blender brige for Rhino.
-Let you export the selected mesh form Rhinoceros 3D using a (custom) botton.
-Import that mesh quicklly inside Blender (using this plugin script).
-The pyton file for Blender let you import and export using one button.
-In Rhino, pressing right click on this custom button, it will import back the Blender mesh.**
+**"A Blender 4 Rhino" is a mesh Blender bridge for Rhino.
+Let you export the selected mesh from Rhinoceros 3D using a (custom) button.
+Import that mesh quickly inside Blender (using this plugin script).
+The python file for Blender let you import and export using one button.
+In Rhino, pressing right-click on this custom button will import back the Blender mesh.**

 ### FREE LICENSE